Explore San Antonio

 The Briscoe Western Art Museum is a collections-based institution building upon art and artifacts that tell the vast and multifaceted story of the American West.
 Located on San Antonio's famed riverwalk, the institution is housed in San Antonio's first Public Library and newly constructed pavilion.
 The Briscoe Campus consists of the historic Museum building, the Jack Guenther Pavilion and the adjacent McNutt Courtyard and Sculpture Garden.
 The Briscoe Western Art Museum, named in honor of the late Texas Governor, Dolph Briscoe, Jr. and his wife, Janey, preserves and interprets the art, history, and culture of the American West through engaging exhibitions, educational programs, and public events reflective of the region's rich traditions and shared heritage.
 Their unique collections include Santa Anna's Sword, Visions of Change bronze sculpture by John Coleman, Pancho Villa's Saddle of leather and silver, a replica of a Western mail stagecoach and much more!

-- Best for Things to Do with Kids Because: Kids get a taste of true Texas at the Briscoe Western Art Museum.
+- Best for Things to Do in December Because: Get a true taste of Texas history at this historic museum.

 - Best for Museums Because: The Briscoe is one of the newer museums, located downtown, and offers a unique peak into the past of the American West.